yaroslav0507/PWO/README.md

 Plant Watering Organizer
 =====================

+### Demo
 You can visit [demo page](http://yaroslav0507.github.io/PWO) of web version.
 Note that some features such as notifications and vibration would not work.
 Also you can [download APK](http://yaroslav0507.github.io/PWO/android-debug.apk) and install it on your device.
+Demo page is generated on `travis-ci`.
+It deploys to `gh-pages` automaticaly every time when build is successfull.

 ### Dependency
 For this application I've written a [Toaster plugin](https://github.com/yaroslav0507/cordova-plugin-toaster).
 It gives us and opportunity to use native android toasts.
 Plugin is published to `NPM` and installs automatically.